digitalrebar/doc/development/dev_env/README.rst

 able to run deployments in their environment as part of the testing cycle.

-> Protip: You can enter the Rails Console from the host, using ``docker exec -it compose_rebar_api_1 /opt/digitalrebar/core/tools/rails-console.sh``.
+> Protip: The Rails Console can be entered from the host with ``docker exec -it compose_rebar_api_1 /opt/digitalrebar/core/tools/rails-console.sh``.

 .. toctree::